 Josiah, the last of Judah’s godly kings, was pro-Babylonian.
 When Pharaoh Necho II attempted to join his Assyrian allies at Haran in their last desperate battle against the Babylonian and Median forces, he was intercepted by Josiah at Megiddo Pass.
 Josiah was fatally wounded by Egyptian archers while trying to block Necho's passage through the Valley of Megiddon.
 He was carried by chariot to Jerusalem where he died and was buried in the tombs of his fathers.
 Following his burial, there was a national day of mourning which was kept as an annual ordinance in Israel.

 The prophet Zechariah foresaw a similar mourning that will occur in the house of David and among the inhabitants of Jerusalem.
 At the Second Coming of Jesus Christ, Jews will weep bitterly when they look upon God’s only Son, the first born of the universe, whom the Romans pierced with nails and spear at their request.

-Because Zechariah compared the Second Advent with Josiah's tragic death, some Bible commentators believe that the Battle of Armageddon will be fought on that same fertile plain where Josiah was mortally wounded, the Valley of Megiddon.
+Because Zechariah compared the Second Advent with Josiah's tragic death, some Bible commentators believe that the Battle of Armageddon, where Christ will triumph over the forces of evil, will be fought on that same fertile plain where Josiah was mortally wounded, the Valley of Megiddon.